 Accelerating students may count towards their Higher School Certificate results obtained in advance of their cohort.
 This means that acceleration, other than grade advancement, can be regarded as a form of accumulation.

 At the Higher School Certificate, accelerated students must accelerate into the highest level course in the accelerated subject.
 For example, a student may not accelerate into a course such as English Standard, General Mathematics or Senior Science.
 Students may only accelerate into Board Developed Courses.

 Accelerating students should complete all assessment tasks (or their equivalent) that are undertaken by students completing the usual HSC program.
 This does not mean that accelerating students must complete every assessment task at the same time as other students.
 In some instances this will clearly be impossible, as it depends on when the student is accelerated and the amount of work that has been covered.
 There may need to be flexibility in the order and timing of assessment tasks.
 This also means, however, that accelerating students may have to do additional work at certain times and that, to some extent, programs of work may have to be specifically tailored to each student’s needs.

 Note 1: students accelerating into a Stage 6 course must complete the HSC: All My Own Work program (or equivalent) prior to commencing the course.

-Note 2: for information regarding early commencement of Stage 6 VET courses, refer to Guidelines for access to Vocational Education and Training (VET) courses by students in Years 9 and 10 on the Board of Studies website.
+Note 2: for information regarding early commencement of Stage 6 VET courses, refer to Guidelines for access to Vocational Education and Training (VET) courses by students in Years 9 and 10.